elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint *(ecstatic.)*

 - leaning on the fire ramp,
-- the cries of the sky did not persuade me.
+- unconvinced by the clouds' pleas.
 - bark djembe
 - bark from the top gate, guardian dogs
 - dogs of the void